-The latest Mars rover is scheduled to land on the Red Planet on February 18th, and searching for signs of past or even present life is one of its top objectives.
-But what makes scientists believe there is even the possibility of life on Mars, or on any of the other solar system bodies considered possibly conducive to life, like the icy moons Europa and Enceladus?
+The latest Mars Rover landed on the Red Planet in February, and a search for signs of past or present life is one of its top objectives.
+But what makes scientists believe there is even the possibility of life on Mars, or on any other solar system bodies considered conducive to life, like the icy moons Europa and Enceladus?
 What makes our planet, and potentially others, habitable, and what are scientists looking for as indicators of life elsewhere?
-Will it be "little green men," or microbes?
+Will it be "little green men" or microbes?
 And what would finding – or not finding – life elsewhere in the solar system mean for us and our understanding of the universe?
-Students will walk away from this class better equipped to follow and appreciate this most fascinating of scientific enterprises as it unfolds over the next week, and beyond.
+Students will walk away from this class better equipped to follow and appreciate this fascinating scientific enterprise as it unfolds over the next several months and beyond.

 This class will take place online through Zoom.
 Links for Zoom classes will be sent 1 hour before the start of class.
 If you do not receive your link, please check your spam or submit an email through our contact page.